Bedruthan Steps to Porthcothan circular walk

 Tamarisks, also known as salt cedars, are able to withstand drought, soil salinity, and salt-water spray and therefore thrive in mild coastal areas such as the Cornish coastline.
 Their ability to accumulate salt and then excrete this through glands in their leaves prevents less salt-tolerant plants from growing around their base.

 38. Follow along the bank at the bottom of the car park to a gap beside a rectangular stone structure.
 Go through this to reach the Coast Path.
 Turn left and follow the path down the steps.
-Join the cobbled path and follow this up the steps and back to the car park.
+Join the cobbled path and follow this up the steps and continue from the end of the cobbles on the gravel path back to the car park.

 The Devonshire method for preparing a cream tea is to saw a scone in half, paint each half with clotted cream, and then shovel strawberry jam on top.
 In Cornwall, things are done a little differently!